animeshsareen/registration-dba/README.md

-# UT Student Registration - DBA Roleplay
+# University Registration DBA - UT Austin IT Desk

 *Course: MIS 325 - Database Management*

 *This was a long-form class project completed over the course of 9 weeks.*

 First, we conducted an extensive amount of discovery research with school administrators to understand what the database requirements would be.
+Those can be found in the context file.

-Then, we created and maintained an Oracle RDBMS for UT student registration.
+Then, we created a DDL script in Oracle SQL to manage UT student registration.

- **Key Takeaways**

-- Database Design
+## Key Takeaways ##

+**Database Design**
-    - Check out mine: *schema.png* file in this repo
+    - Check out mine: it's in the *schema.png* file in this repo **Normalization**
-- Normalization
     - What it is
     - When to normalize
     - Why we normalize
     - Denormalizing
-- Advanced query syntax
-    - ex.
-JOIN + HAVING + GROUP BY + SUBQUERY
+**Advanced SQL exposure**
-   See DDL + DML + DCL scripts for examples
+   See DML + DCL + PL/SQL .txt files for details **Optimizing query performance**
-- Optimizing query performance
-    - indexing + sequence
+    - using index + sequences effectively
-- Translating practical + complex situations into syntax
+**Translating complex situations into syntax**
+    - using JOIN + HAVING + GROUP BY + UNION
+    - sub-queries
-    - ROLLUP + CUBE purpose, difference, shortcomings
+    - ROLLUP + CUBE, differences, shortcomings
-    - Why Tableau-style tools are better for multidimensional analysis
+    - Why Tableau-style tools are better sometimes
 - Data ETL
     - Developed PL/SQL workflow to streamline data migration of UT’s new feeder school, Steven F. Austin
+    - See ETL.txt
 </aside>

-This repo includes the situational context that was defined by stakeholders, as well as a separate DDL script to reference for architecture.